dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 Do joins while write, not on read.

-Optimize your schema for most frequent use cases.
+Optimise your schema for most frequent use cases.

 Do complex aggregation in the schema.